CZ-NIC/yangson/docs/statement.rst

    .. attribute:: prefix

-      Prefix of the statement keyword.
+      Optional prefix of the statement keyword.
 It is ``None`` for all built-in statements, and for an extension statement it is the prefix of the module where the extension is defined.

    .. attribute:: argument

       The statement's argument.
-It is the “final” value of the argument string in which all preliminary processing steps, i.e. substitution of escape sequences and concatenation of parts joined with ``+``, have already been performed.
+It is the final value of the argument string in which all preliminary processing steps, i.e. substitution of escape sequences and concatenation of parts joined with ``+``, have already been performed.
 For statements that have no argument, such as **input**, the value of this